 To conclude, this study has shown that the discontinuation of patients with an acupuncture service does not necessarily correlate with poor treatment outcomes.
 This findings presented here are especially important in light of the 2016 change to the NICE guidelines where acupuncture is no longer a recommended treatment option for low back pain [9].

 By adopting new approaches to patient management, this NHS acupuncture service provision could be further improved which could influence the establishment of similar service provisions within the NHS.
-If Primary Care Trusts can demonstrate the cost effectiveness of acupuncture there will be greater demand to include it in re-designed services.
+If UK Primary Care Trusts can demonstrate the cost effectiveness of acupuncture there will be greater demand to include it in re-designed services.

 Limitations

+This is a relatively small qualitative UK study, which only represents the provision of a local NHS acupuncture service.
+The factors identified relating to discontinuation may also be relevant to treatment provided by private acupuncture practitioners (where patients pay directly for treatment) and to acupuncture provided other western countries but this needs to be verified.

 Financial support